Sanchez of Bel Air: Producers

 Dave Hackel began his career in the media industry by writing for the television show Fish in 1978.
 He went on to create a well-established career in producing.
 His work included producing the hit shows Wings and Dear John.
 He has been a creative consultant on shows like Frasier and LateLine.
 Hackel also created the series The Pursuit of Happiness.
 April Kelly has had a career in media since being a writer on The Jim Stafford Show in 1975.
 Her most notable credit has been as the co-creator of the hit sitcom Boy Meets World, in the 1990s, and its reboot series, Girl Meets World, which premiered in 2014.

 Cast

 The Sanchez of Bel Air cast was composed almost entirely of Latinos and Latinas.
 Ricardo Sanchez, the father of the family and owner of a clothing company, "Buy Sanchez" is played by Reni Santoni.
 His wife, Rita Sanchez, is played by Marcia Del Mar.
 Their children, Gina and Miguel Sanchez, are played by Alitzah Weiner and Richard Coco.
 Teresa Sanchez, the grandmother of the family, is portrayed by Alma Beltran.
-Next door to the Sanchez family is their neighbor, former musician Frankie Rondell, played by Bobby Sherman.
+It was appropriate that former musician, pop star, TV star, singer and teen idol, Bobby Sherman played the former musician Frankie Rondell, the Sanchez family's next door neighbor on this TV show.